Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and Mike Tauchman will look to continue their recent offensive production when the San Francisco Giants and Chicago Cubs take the field at Oracle Park on Friday, at 10:15 PM ET.
+Ian Happ and the Chicago Cubs are ready for a matchup with Thairo Estrada and the San Francisco Giants on Saturday at 7:35 PM ET.

-The favored Giants have -110 moneyline odds against the underdog Cubs, who are listed at -110.
-The contest's over/under has been listed at 8 runs.
+The favored Giants have -115 moneyline odds against the underdog Cubs, who are listed at -105.
+The over/under is 7.5 runs for the game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.